Cinemania (film festival): Public

 CINEMANIA's loyal public keeps growing year after year.
 After 11 years at the Montreal Museum of Fine Arts, CINEMANIA moved to the Imperial Cinema to increase its capacity and thus respond to cinephiles' ever growing interest in the festival.
 The 12th edition saw its attendance increase by 50%, and the 13th edition in 2007 continued this growth.
 Those successive increases did not diminish the "cine-club" atmosphere of the festival, which is characterized by the interaction of film lovers and artists.

 In 2020, as CINEMANIA went online due to the COVID-19 pandemic, the box-office resultats were surprisingly very impressive: the event reached out close to 30 000 spectators everywhere in Canada.
 Managing Director Guilhem Caillard declared: "One thing is certain, the results of this 26th online edition of CINEMANIA have far exceeded all our expectations.
 We are stunned by the number of viewers who participated in this edition.
 For the first time, our festival went out to meet viewers in the privacy of their homes, in the four corners of the province of Quebec and far beyond.
 CINEMANIA now has new fans in the rest of Canada.
 This is, I believe, what we must remember about the complex situation we are all facing: the health crisis has exacerbated the need for culture, entertainment, the appetite for a different kind of cinema, the need to discover and defend French-language films."

 Related activities

 CINEMANIA organizes quality events that challenge and stimulate many cinephiles: master classes, discussion panels, presentation of films by their directors and actors, question and answer sessions after the projections.

-Mel Hoppenheim Prix du public

-The Festival awards an annual prize, the Mel Hoppenheim Prix du Public, given each year to the most popular film by public ballot.